tianzuopeng/Slime-Fighter-Game/README.md

 # SlimeFighterGame

+It's a 2D browser-based action game made with JavaScript and HTML.

-This 2D browser-based game called Slime Fighter.
-The player controls the hero to defeat the giant slime in the cave.
+The objective of Slime Fighter is that the player controls the hero to defeat the giant slime in the cave.

+The players will understand the attack pattens of enemies and find the way to defeat the giant slime that seems unbeatable on first impression.
+Players will get sense of achievement when they get through the game.

 <p align="center">
     <img src="https://github.com/tianzuopeng/SlimeFighterGame/blob/master/Outside.png" alt="Sample"  width="250" height="350">